der-carnivore/BingAds-docs/BingAds/scripts/reference/Campaign.md

 ### Returns:
 |Type|Description|
 |-|-
-boolean|True if this campaign is removed.
+boolean|A boolean value that determines if this campaign is removed.

 ## <a name="pause"></a>pause
 Pauses this campaign.